IBM/aspera-cli/docs/README.erb.md

 <%=cmd%> config transferd install
 ```

-This command will retrieve the list of current archives for all platforms from: <https://ibm.biz/sdk_location> and then select the latest version for the current platform.
+This command will retrieve the list of current archives for all platforms from: <https://ibm.biz/sdk_location> and then selects the latest version for the current platform.
 In this case, the default value for option `sdk_url` is `DEF`.

 Available Transfer Daemon versions can be listed with: `<%=cmd%> config transferd list`